 Going In.
-The First Niagara Center was known as the Crossroads Arena during planning, but naming rights were bought by Marine Midland Bank, and it became the Marine Midland Arena when it opened in 1996.
+The KeyBank Center was known as the Crossroads Arena during planning, but naming rights were bought by Marine Midland Bank, and it became the Marine Midland Arena when it opened in 1996.
 That bank was bought out, and the arena became the HSBC Arena in 1999, before First Niagara Financial Group bought HSBC in 2011.
 Although the banks were not rebranded, the arena was renamed.
 But KeyBank just bought out First Niagara, and has rebranded both the banks and the arena.

 The official address of the arena is One Seymour H. Knox III Plaza, after the founding owner of the Sabres, who had it built.
 It's at the corner of Washington & Perry Streets.
 Parking is $13.
 If you drive in, you will probably be parking at the Mississippi Street lot, and entering the arena from the north side.
 If you take the light rail in, use Special Events Station, and walk down Main Street to the arena's west end.
 The rink is aligned east-to-west, and the Sabres attack twice toward the arena's east end.

 Food.
-Syracuse and Binghamton in New York, and Harrisburg Pennsylvania, is where the Northeast starts to turn into the Midwest.
+Syracuse and Binghamton in New York, and Harrisburg and State College in Pennsylvania, is where the Northeast starts to turn into the Midwest.
 With a heavy Central and Eastern European heritage, Buffalo is big on sausages, and tailgate parties at the Bills' stadium are practically a sacrament.
 But it's too cold to tailgate at hockey games, so, inside, the food has to be good.